sarajuhosova/cbc-type-checker/README.md

   This includes the ability to pattern match on the output of a statement in a `do`-block, and the use of `where` to deal with the cases that are not on the "happy path" (in this case, by throwing an error if the head of an application does not have a function type).
 * In the final case for `checkType`, we call the conversion checker, which (if it succeeds) returns an equality proof.
   We then match this equality proof against `refl`, unifying the left- and right-hand sides of the equality for the remainder of the `do`-block.
+* Since we return an error message instead of providing evidence of a contradiction in the negative cases, our type checker is _sound_ but _not complete_, i.e. "if it returns a derivation, we know it is correct; but there is nothing to prevent us from writing a function that always returns an error, even when there exists a correct derivation" (see [PLFA: Inference](https://plfa.github.io/Inference/#soundness-and-completeness)).